zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 ## Rules

 Congratulations!
 You are now the newest employee of the greatest diner in the world!
-We are proud to have you on our team.
+We are proud to have you on our team. :smile:
 Your goal is simple, tend to the customers who come in the restruant.
 You need to seat them, take their order, and give them their check (sort of like diner dash, but better!).
 Here are a couple things to note: